 Congress was victorious in the elections of the provincial legislatures , and formed their governments in 7 provinces.

 The Quit India movement was initiated, although the Britishers did their best to suppress it.
 Eventually the Britishers had to accept the demands of the Indians for complete freedom from their rule.

 In 1940, the Muslim League would demand independent states for the muslims living in the north-western and east-western areas of India.
 This was because there was a collective fear among the muslims that they would be suppressed by the Hindus, as the Hindus were the majority in the country.
 This resulted in a social divide between the two groups, as congress failed to control and mobilise the muslim massess.

 In the elections of the 1946, the divide between the congress and the muslim league increased.
 While the congress did well in the General constituencies, the muslim league would succedd in areas with majority muslim population.
 The msulim league demanded and persisted on its demand for a new nation.

 In March of 1946, the British cabinet would sit to examine the best suited method to free India.
 It suggested that India should remain united , although some autonomy should be handed to Muslim areas, but the Congress and the Muslim league failed to come at a mutual understanding.
 This led to a mass agitation by the Muslim league, demanding a separate nation “Pakistan”.
 Numerous riots would take place, killing many in the process.
 Millions were forced to flee.
 As a result of all this, the partition was inevitable,and thus the nation of Pakistan was born.

 Here is an example of the making of national movement Class 8 questions and answers.

-Answer.
-One of the many words that symbolized the national identity is “Sarvajanik.”It means “of or for all the people” and is made from the two individual words “Sarva” meaning “all” and “Janik” meaning people.
+Ans: One of the many words that symbolised the national identity is “Sarvajanik.”It means “of or for all the people” and is made from the two individual words “Sarva” meaning “all” and “Janik” meaning people.